|Little Hallingbury C of E (VA) Primary School

 |How does Little Hallingbury School identify, assess, provide provision and assess the effectiveness of support for children with SEND?||Current Identification And Assessment For Children Who Potentially Have SEND

-We know that not all children will progress at the same rate and that not all children falling behind their peers have SEN. The identification of SEN is built into the overall approach of monitoring the progress and development of all pupils.
+We know that not all children will progress at the same rate and that not all children falling behind their peers have SEND.
+The identification of SEND is built into the overall approach of monitoring the progress and development of all pupils.
 Where pupils are falling behind or making inadequate progress given their age and starting point they are identified at Pupil Progress meetings and included in teacher’s intervention planning.
 The pupil’s response to such support may help identify their particular needs.

 Adequate progress includes progress which:

 Where pupils continue to make inadequate progress, despite high-quality teaching targeted at their areas of weakness, the class teacher, working with the SENCO, will assess whether the child has a significant learning difficulty.
 If the answer is yes, the pupils will be put on the school SEND list at ‘SEN Support’ (SS).
+The SENCo maintains a ‘watch list’ for pre-assessment before being included on the SEND register.

 Identification and Assessment includes:

-School leaders and teaching staff, including the SENCO, will seek to identify any patterns in the identification of SEN both within the school and in comparison with national data, and use these to reflect on and reinforce the quality of teaching.
+School leaders and teaching staff, including the SENCO, will seek to identify any patterns in the identification of SEND both within the school and in comparison with national data, and use these to reflect on and reinforce the quality of teaching.

 Provision for Children at ‘SEN Support’